nationalparkservice/iyore/README.md

     ...
 ```

-`ds.quotes` is an `Endpoint`: one kind of data you want.
-Calling `ds.quotes()` returns an iterator through all quotes `Entry`s in the dataset.
+`ds.quotes is an Endpoint: one kind of data you want.
+Calling ds.quotes()
+`returns an iterator through all quotes Entrys in the dataset.

-An `Entry` is a single, concrete file or folder in a dataset.
-Besides the `path` attribute, an `Entry` also has a dictionary of `fields`.
+An `Entry` (as in, a directory entry) is a single, concrete file or folder in a
+dataset.
+Besides the `path` attribute, an `Entry` also has a dictionary of
+`fields`.
 This contains the values matched by all the named capturing groups.
 For convenience, you can also access particular fields using dot notation:

 ```python
 >>> for entry in ds.quotes():